 Structural Design: Construction technique, size, form, color and texture suited to the materials and product end use.
-Elements of Design: The finished product illustrates the member is learning or "mastering" the basic elements of design - lines, shapes or forms, textures, colors, and space.
+Elements of Design: The finished product illustrates the member is learning or "mastering" the basic elements of design - line, shape or form, texture, color, and space.
 Principles of Design: The finished product illustrates an awareness and application of the principles of harmony, proportion, balance, rhythm and emphasis adding dimension, interest and/or appeal to the finished product.
-Surface Design: Any lines, shapes, colors, textures, or materials applied to the product or item design that creates an emotional or personal quality, individuality and creative expression without disturbing initial/end purpose.
-Design is that "something which makes the item unique to the individual designer.
+Surface Design: This is any lines, shapes, colors, textures, or materials applied to the product or item's design that creates an emotional or personal quality, individuality and creative expression without disturbing initial/end purpose/how it is used.
+Design is that "something" which makes the item unique to the individual designer.